How to Enable Contrib and Non-Free on Debian Linux

 non-free-firmwareDevice firmware required for hardware initialization.
 Separate component (Debian 12+) for easier management and installer inclusion.WiFi drivers, GPU firmware, CPU microcode updates, network card firmware

-Importantly, on Debian 12 (Bookworm) and later, including Debian testing (Trixie), all four components are available.
+Importantly, on Debian 12 (Bookworm) and Debian 13 (Trixie), all four components are available.
 In contrast, Debian 11 (Bullseye) and older releases have only main, contrib, and non-free.
-The non-free-firmware component was created in October 2022 and is now included by default in Debian 12+ installation media to simplify hardware support.
-This separation was a deliberate design decision documented in the Debian Policy Manual (section 2.2.2) to isolate firmware packages from other proprietary software.
+The non-free-firmware component was introduced following the 2022 General Resolution on non-free firmware, which approved including firmware on official installation media.
+This separation isolates firmware packages from other proprietary software and is now included by default in Debian 12+ installers to simplify hardware support.

 Prerequisites